 The old town of Bern is encircled by the very fast moving Aare River.
 In summer, the vast (and free) Aarebad Marzili is open on the banks of the Aare, just below the Parliament buildings.
 The Aarebad Marzili includes several kid-friendly wading pools, a diving pool and a 50m swimming pool, all set within extensive green lawns for families to enjoy a full day of sun and swim.

 The most unique – and best – draw is the opportunity to swim in the Aare River itself.
 The Aare is cold, fast-moving, Alpine melt water, usually a beautiful blue in colour.
 You don’t even have to swim – you can usually just float along for the ride.
+Our kids loved jumping off of one of the bridges crossing the river, an acceptable practice as long as you’re looking out for swimmers below.
 The trick is to enter near the Marzili bathing area, and stay close to the banks to catch your arm on one of the exit steps to get out.
 Don’t wait for the last exit!

 5. Old Town Fountains and Statues